Boussau/boussau.github.io/tutorials/M1_Tutorials/EvolMolTP2/index.md

 {% subsection Implementation %}

 A script (`scripts/phyloJC.rev`), implementing phylogenetic inference with the JC model, is given with the tutorial.
 It is slightly different from the one that you used for the last tutorial, but is essentially equivalent.
-It was just re-written so as to better separate the model declaration from the moves and the monitors.
-In addition, the move schedule was slightly modified, so as to allow for faster analysis on the specific dataset of interest for today.
+In particular, the move schedule was slightly modified, so as to allow for faster analysis on the specific dataset of interest for today.
 This dataset is an alignment of the BRCA1 gene in placental mammals (`data/placBRCA1.nex`).
 To further accelerate the analyses, we will in fact use a short version of this dataset (in the file called `placBRCA1short.nex`), which contains only the 600 first nucleotide positions of this gene.
 Finally, a third dataset is provided (file called `placBRCA1third.nex`), which contains only the third coding positions of the original alignment.
 In the following, we will explore both `placBRCA1short.nex` and `placBRCA1third.nex`.

 Copy the JC script into a new script, which you may call `phyloT92.rev`), and open it.
 You will modify this script so as to implement a T92 model.
 Much of the script should stay the same, but you will have to introduce several modifications in order to take into account the specific aspects of this new and more complex model.